 Ms. Tepper lives in Florham Park, where she teaches violin from her home studio.
 Her involvement with the NJIO goes back to its origins, and she has led the NJIO Outreach Ensemble numerous times in the past several years.
 She is also associate concertmaster of the Livingston Symphony Orchestra, and is an active member of their board, having successfully brought the orchestra and Choir of the Pope's Diocese from Rome together for their first U.S. tour in June 2011.
 She plays with the Baroque Orchestra of New Jersey, and is the founder and first violinist of Adagio String Ensemble, which performs at weddings, dinner parties and corporate functions.
 When not playing music, Ms. Tepper is a real estate agent with Coldwell Banker of Madison and a social worker with New Jersey Sharing Network.

 |Mary Beth Sweet, Administrator

 Mary Beth Sweet has been the Administrator for NJIO since January, 2012.
 She had been a volunteer with the New Jersey Youth Symphony for over eight years, managing five ensembles, summer camp and the recent Youth Symphony trip to Austria.
 She also served for many years as the parent volunteer manager of the Saint Cecilia Singers at Our Lady of Sorrows Church in South Orange.
 She began her involvement as a volunteer in arts management while in college, serving as Publicity Director, Director of Fund-Raising and Tour Manager for various choral organizations.
-She has a degree in Victorian Studies from Smith College.
-Ms. Sweet lives in Maplewood and has two children: Megan, a cellist and Roger, a violist.
+She has a degree in Victorian Studies from Smith College. face="Times New Roman">Ms. Sweet lives in Maplewood and has two children: Megan, a cellist and Roger, a violist.